michaelkeeling/saturn2017-architecture-functional-workshop/position-papers/questions-about-the-functional-frontier-michael-keeling.md

 to all aspects of design, not only C&C patterns.

-## Architects Prepare for a Workshop at SATURN
+## Architects on their way to a Workshop at SATURN...

 ![](https://upload.wikimedia.org/wikipedia/commons/4/41/The_Oregon_Trail.jpg)